gwendolyn954/writing-prompts/README.md

 ![Project Screenshot](https://github.com/gwendolyn954/writing-prompts/blob/main/assets/img/writing-prompts-main.png)

 ## Overview
-This is a demo web application of a freelance client project (writing prompt web application)
+This is a demo web application of a freelance project.
+The purpose of this project was to build a classroom tool that will allow Literature students to enter a writing prompt and/or select a prompt from the list, which would disappear from view upon selection.

-### Client Overview

-Under the request of an educator client, I was asked to build a web application that:
-- allows students to enter or select a writing prompt
-- once a prompt is selected, it disappears from view or is deleted

 ## Tech Used
 Firebase • JavaScript • CSS • HTML